DS4PS/data-driven-management-textbook/_posts/2019-01-18-ch07-administrative-data.md

 ## Payer or Prayer- A Look at NYC’s $650 Million Property Tax Breaks Related to Religion
 A team downloaded every individual tax bill via PDF to create a map that shows the locations of religious property tax exemptions as well as the type of exemption, amount and the name of the religious institution.
 The exemption types included: “House of Worship,” “Religious Dormitory,” “Clergy,” “Parsonage,” “Religious Mission,” “Bible,” and “Salvation Army.”

 A first look at the data revealed that the sum all exemptions totaled $12.9 billion of a total tax due of about $21.6 billion.
 But many of these tax abatements go to public agencies such parks, the department of education as well as the port authority.
-But listed as number six on the list is houses of worship, totaling $650 million a year.
+But listed as number six on the list is houses of worship, totaling $650 million a year approximately 1% of the entire city’s budget.
+These exemptions also add up to $76 dollars per NYC resident.

+Here is some of the highlights of the analysis:
+*The neighborhoods receiving the largest amount of exemptions per resident are some of our wealthiest *Communities with Large Jewish Populations Have the Most Religious Schools per Capita *Clergy May be Priced out of Manhattan, but there are Plenty Living in Ocean Parkway South *South Jamaica Has the Most Houses of Worship per Capita *There is a “Bible” exemption taken by just two properties in NYC

 ## 8 principles of open data
 In 2007, number of open data advocates met and established principles of open government data.
 Below is a brief recap of the principles:
-  1. Complete
-    a.
-All data considered public is made available.
+  1. Complete: All data considered public is made available.
 Public data is defined as “data that is not subject to valid privacy, security or privilege limitations.”
-  2. Primary
-    a.
-All data is produced from the original sources
+  2. Primary: All data is produced from the original sources
-  3. Timely
-    a.
-Data is given as quickly as possible
+  3. Timely: Data is given as quickly as possible
-  4. Accessible
-    a.
-Data should be to a wide variety of users for the multiple of purposes.
+  4. Accessible: Data should be to a wide variety of users for the multiple of purposes.
 This includes: accessible via the internet, consideration for the disabled, and follow current industry standard protocols and formats.
-  5. Machine-processable
-    a.
-Data is provided in a format that allows for automated processing which require proper encoding.
+  5. Machine-processable: Data is provided in a format that allows for automated processing which require proper encoding.
-  6. Non-discriminatory
-    a.
-Data is available to all persons, including those who request it anonymously.
+  6. Non-discriminatory: Data is available to all persons, including those who request it anonymously.
-  7. Non-proprietary
-    a.
-Data is available in a format that no one entity has exclusivity, therefore not in a proprietary format.
+  7. Non-proprietary: Data is available in a format that no one entity has exclusivity, therefore not in a proprietary format.
-  8. License-free
-    a.
-Often government data is a mixture personal data, copyrighted information or others forms of non-open data.
+  8. License-free: Often government data is a mixture personal data, copyrighted information or others forms of non-open data.
 Therefore, the experts determine that open data should not subject to any copyright, patent, trademark or trade secret regulation, but “reasonable privacy, security and privilege restrictions may be allowed.”

 There are seven additional principles that the group could have considered but did not.
 Those include:
   1. Open data should be online and free